HomeDing/homeding.github.io/boards.md

 Older boards with 512 KByte are still available but should be avoided because OTA probably will not work caused by this small memory size.

 The [ESP-01](/boards/esp01.md) is the cheapest bare minimum ESP8266 board available.
-The connector only supports few GPIO pins but it is small and enough for simple sensors and relais appliances.
+The connector only supports few GPIO pins but it is small and enough for simple sensors and relay appliances.

 ## See also